melencholicmice/SyncFlow/salesforce-integration.md

 ## Detailed Plan for Salesforce Integration

+**This is a detailed approach on how I plan for Salesforce integration**

 ### Part 1: Salesforce API Integration in Subscriber Class

 1. **I'll Create a Salesforce Integration Subscriber Class:**
-   - I'll create a new Subscriber class named `SalesforceCustomerSubscriber` exclusively for Salesforce integration.
+   - I'll create a new class named `SalesforceCustomerSubscriber` that will inherit from `SubscriberBase` class (for integration utility and key_to_data mapping) exclusively for Salesforce integration.
 This class will manage all interactions with Salesforce.

 2. **Authentication and Client Setup:**
    - I'll utilize the `simple-salesforce` library to establish Salesforce API authentication.